benharmonics/gsftp/README.md

 Transfer files through an encrypted connection with a graphical interface, so you can see both connections at once.

+Use VIM keys or arrow keys for navigation!

 ## Controls

 - `l` or `➡` (right arrow key): enter highlighted directory (move further down the directory tree)